wdporter/acim/src/workbook/introduction/index.md

 :::

 4. The purpose of the workbook is to train your mind in a systematic way to a different perception of everyone and everything in the world.
-²The exercises are planned to help you generalise the lessons, so that you will understand that each of them is equally applicable to everyone and everything you see.
+The exercises are planned to help you generalise the lessons, so that you will understand that each of them is equally applicable to everyone and everything you see.

 ::: details Expanded

 The purpose of the workbook is to train your mind in a systematic way to a different perception of everyone and everything in the world.
-²The exercises are planned to help you generalise the lessons, so that you will understand that each of them [the lessons] is equally applicable to everyone and everything you see.
+The exercises are planned to help you generalise the lessons, so that you will understand that each of them [the lessons] is equally applicable to everyone and everything you see.

 :::

 ::: details Substituted

 The purpose of the workbook is to train your mind in a systematic way to a different perception of everyone and everything in the world.
-²The exercises are planned to help you generalise the lessons, so that you will understand that each of the lessons are equally applicable to everyone and everything you see.
+The exercises are planned to help you generalise the lessons, so that you will understand that each of the lessons are equally applicable to everyone and everything you see.

 :::